 Make Good Food Choices

-Fiber-rich foods to eat include whole grains, sunflowers, fruits, and vegetables.
+Fiber-rich foods include whole grains, sunflowers, fruits, and vegetables.

 Healthy fat options include fatty fish, olive oil, avocado, and flax seeds.